 📌 Vendor lock-in is a challenge that must be addressed by technology leaders.
 Many of the RPA platforms are proprietary technologies with long-term contracts;

-📌 Critical automations are being built on top of these platforms and at contract renewal time…. what if the dollar goes up? or is the adjustment high?
-What to do?
+📌 When critical automations are built on top of these platforms and, as contract renewal time comes…. what if the adjustment gets too high? or the exchange rate goes up?
+What can you do?

 📌 You will pay.
 Because you are totally dependent on that tool.

 📌 Or is it worth migrating to another proprietary platform?
 And hiring consultants, training, recreating the robots… incurring risk, time, and cost… to fall into another lock-in?

 💡A viable alternative is to go on developing automations in Python RPA and open technologies 🤖👇

 ✅ It is free to integrate with other solutions and tools in your technology stack;

 ✅ The robot code is yours.
 You can send it to whomever you want, run it wherever you want (Win/Linux/Mac VMs, containers, serverless), migrate to another solution whenever you want;